girlscript/winter-of-contributing/C_CPP/OOPs in C++/Constructor & Destructor/Stack Parameter using Constructor and Destructor.md

     top = -1;
 }

-// Destructor to free memory allocated to the stack ~stack() {        // DESTRUCTOR
+Destructor to free memory allocated to the stack ~stack() {        //DESTRUCTOR
     delete[] array;
 }

-// SECOND WE LAY OUT ALL UTILITY FUNCTIONS INSIDE CLASS
-// Utility function to add an element `x` to the stack void push(int x)
+//SECOND WE LAY OUT ALL UTILITY FUNCTIONS INSIDE CLASS Utility function to add an element `x` to the stack void push(int x)
 {
     if (isFull())